-On behalf of the 2019 International Wheat Congress, we would like to welcome you to Saskatoon, Saskatchewan, the heart of the Canadian Prairies!
-Surrounded by close to 25 million hectares of farm land in the Province of Saskatchewan, the agriculture and the agri-food sectors drive this economy.
+On behalf of the 2019 International Wheat Congress, we would like to welcome you to Saskatoon, Saskatchewan – the heart of the Canadian Prairies!
+Surrounded by close to 25 million hectares of farm land in the Province of Saskatchewan, the agriculture and agri-food sectors drive this economy.

-Saskatoon’s agriculture technology cluster includes many research institutes like the University of Saskatchewan, National Research Council, Saskatchewan Research Council, Agriculture and Agri-Food Canada and the Canadian Light Source (a 3rd generation Synchrotron) which are all either private industry stakeholders or government organizations.
+Saskatoon’s agriculture technology cluster includes many research institutes like the University of Saskatchewan, National Research Council, Saskatchewan Research Council, Agriculture and Agri-Food Canada and the Canadian Light Source (a 3rd generation Synchrotron) – all of which are private industry stakeholders or government organizations.

-- Saskatchewan has more than 40 per cent of Canada’s agricultural land.
+- Saskatchewan has over 40% of Canada’s agricultural land

-- Saskatchewan supplies 40 per cent of world potash, mainly for crop nutrient use.
+- Saskatchewan supplies 40% of world potash, mainly for crop nutrient use

-Saskatoon has a dry climate and sees 340.4 mm (13.40 in) of precipitation per year on average, with the summer being the wettest season.
-Saskatoon is also one of the sunniest places in Canada, averaging around 2381 hours of sunlight per year (that’s 6.5 hours, every day!).
+Weather: Saskatoon has a dry climate and averages 340.4 mm (13.40 in) of precipitation per year, with the summer being its wettest season.
+Saskatoon is also one of the sunniest places in Canada, averaging 2,381 hours of sunlight per year (that’s 6.5 hours each day).